Hotmoka/hotmoka/io-hotmoka-tutorial/src/main/md/Tutorial.md

 EC2 is a good candidate for experimentation.
 Nevertheless, what we describe in this section can be achieved with any other cloud rental architecture.

-Conceptually, there is nothing special with running a Tendermint @Type node inside an Amazon EC2 machine.
+Conceptually, there is nothing special with running a Tendermint Hotmoka node inside an Amazon EC2 machine.
 Just start a free microservice machine and ssh to it in order to install Docker, by following the standard installation instructions for Docker in a Linux machine, that you can find at [https://docs.docker.com/engine/install/](https://docs.docker.com/engine/install/).
-As Figure @fig:hotmoka_tendermint shows, ports 80 (for instance) and 26656 must be open in order for a Tendermint @Type node to work correctly.
+As Figure @fig:hotmoka_tendermint shows, ports 80 (for instance) and 26656 must be open in order for a Tendermint Hotmoka node to work correctly.
 Therefore, use a browser to access the Amazon EC2 console, select your micromachine and inspect its security group.
 Modify its inbound rules so that they allow connections to ports 22 (for ssh), 26656 (for gossip) and 80 (for clients).
 At the end, such rules should look as in Figure @fig:inbound_rules.